solidi/writing/31-deconstructing-my-reading-habits.md

 Like Robert Heatons *[How I Read](https://robertheaton.com/2018/06/25/how-to-read/)*, the way I track "interests" is a small system of Post-It flags and note-taking.
 My organization system needs improvement.
 Regardless, every book I’ve read has a handful of concepts and symbols that stick with me creating a never-ending snowball of knowledge.

-## Completing Books is Important to Me
+## Completing Books Is Important to Me

 When committing to a book, it is a combination of recommendations, timeliness, extracting interesting points, and understanding actions.
 Books I start, I finish.
 I believe it is essential to complete a reading because it supports my momentum to start the next book.